gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 ### Construct a network representation

 It would be nice if we could represent an entire neural network in a data structure.
-That way the whole tranformation of feeding forward and tranining the network could give us a new network back.
+That way the whole transformation of feeding forward and training the network could give us a new network back.
 So lets define the data structure as
 [input-neurons input-hidden-strengths hidden-neurons hidden-output-strengths output-neurons].